LIT-Protocol/docs/docs/ToolsAndExamples/SDKExamples/OnchainMetadata/frontend.md

 ## Decrypting description from fetched NFTs

-1. Since all our NFT fields are strings, the first step is to convert the returned description string to a blob to pass it to the Lit's `decryptText()`.
+1. Since all our NFT fields are strings, the first step is to convert the returned description string to a blob to pass it to Lit's `decryptText()`.

 ```
   const decryptDescription = async (encryptedDescriptionString, encryptedSymmetricKeyString) => {